-The pandemic we are currently experiencing will have brought, as we all know, an increase in anxiety, depression and anxiety among people struggling with eating disorders.
-Requests for assistance from ANEB (Anorexia and Bulimia Quebec) have more than doubled in the past year, reaching an increase of up to 131%.
+The pandemic we are currently experiencing has brought, as we all know, an increase in anxiety, depression, and distress among people struggling with eating disorders.
+Requests for help from ANEB (Anorexia and Bulimia Quebec) have more than doubled in the past year, reaching an increase of up to 131%.

-The isolation, the loss of routine, the desire to want to keep control, and the time spent on social networks have had a definite impact on the changes in their habits and the relapses, and on the obsession that accompanies these disorders .
+Isolation, loss of routine, the desire to maintain control, and time spent on social media have had a definite impact on changes in their habits and relapses, as well as on the obsession that accompanies these disorders.

 Definition of anorexia nervosa